 Loading capacity

 The Workgroup queried what the expectations for restarting generation in the event of a significant outage event were– i.e., that restarting would need to be at the lowest output to avoid instability issues.
-It was confirmed that block loading capacity is covered in contracts and not in scope for this Workgroup..
+It was confirmed that block loading capacity is covered in contracts and not in scope for this Workgroup.

+Impact on competition

+During the Workgroup Consultation, one Respondent did not feel the proposed SQSS changes allowed effective competition, suggesting a significant gap in the ESRS process by not all generators being contracted to offer the service.
+The Proposer highlighted that Generators do need to have 72hrs resilience due to the requirements if GC0148 is approved, with the assurance activities being introduced through GC0156 and CMP398 (where they are paid for that assurance).
+It is believed this is sufficient to support restoration.

+The ESRS team will have ongoing assigned resources after the decisions are made on the code modifications (e.g., Restoration testing, compliance checks, a regular assurance programme and a designated restoration team) which will be integrated into business as usual.

 Impact assessments and cost considerations resulting from the modification